Black Panther Pepper – The Black Ghost

 For about 30 minutes after tasting the black panther pepper, my mouth was on a fiery roller coaster ride.
 It peaked within about 5 minutes, but continued to burn, especially in the mouth and on the lips.

-I have eaten moruga scorpions, reapers and mustard habaneros, but none burned as fiercely as our black panther orange peppers.
-Truly impressive heat from these gorgeous pods.
+I have eaten moruga scorpions, reapers, and mustard habaneros, but none burned as fiercely as our black panther orange peppers.
+Truly impressive heat from this gorgeous, sinister variety.

 Black Panther Pepper Flavor